Pylons/pyramid/docs/narr/urldispatch.rst

       path="archives/:view_name"
       />

-When you do this, the :ref:`view name` will be computed dynamically if the route matches.
+When you do this, the :term:`view name` will be computed dynamically if the route matches.
 In the above example, if the ``view_name`` turns out to be ``articles``, the articles view will eventually be called.